shmiko/shmiko.github.io/_posts/2016-08-7-approaches-to-business-analysis-and-decision-making.md

 &nbsp;&nbsp;&nbsp;Are the users referring others?
 &nbsp;&nbsp;&nbsp;Which channels are most effective?
 &nbsp;**Activity**
-		How many users are using specific features?
+&nbsp;&nbsp;&nbsp;How many users are using specific features?
-		What percentage have completed a particular workflow?
+&nbsp;&nbsp;&nbsp;What percentage have completed a particular workflow?
-		Is there feedback about the product?
+&nbsp;&nbsp;&nbsp;Is there feedback about the product?
-		What is the feedback like?
+&nbsp;&nbsp;&nbsp;What is the feedback like?
-		Can the feedback be measured?
+&nbsp;&nbsp;&nbsp;Can the feedback be measured?
 &nbsp;**Conversion and Retention**
-		What is the conversion rate?
+&nbsp;&nbsp;&nbsp;What is the conversion rate?
-		What is the Free to Paid conversion rate?
+&nbsp;&nbsp;&nbsp;What is the Free to Paid conversion rate?
-		What is the Visiting to Signup conversion rate?
+&nbsp;&nbsp;&nbsp;What is the Visiting to Signup conversion rate?
-		What is the churn rate?
+&nbsp;&nbsp;&nbsp;What is the churn rate?
 &nbsp;**Costs**
 		What is the acquisition cost?
 		What is the cost of supporting a customer?